 988 isn’t just for suicide concerns.
 It’s also a resource for anyone who is going through a crisis related to substance use or mental health, and anyone worried about a loved one who may need support.

 “Anyone who is depressed, going through a hard time, needs to talk, or is thinking about suicide” can contact 988, according to the Lifeline’s website.
 The website states that counselors “are here to listen and support you through whatever difficult times you may be facing.”

 Any time you reach out to 988, your calls, texts and chats will be confidential.
 This means that your information will not be shared without your consent unless your or someone else’s safety is in immediate danger.

 Your chats with 988 are secured with the same data protection standards that major financial institutions use.
 Anything you type to a counselor is encrypted from your computer to theirs.

-You do not need to provide any personal information in order to use 988.
-Anytime someone asks you for personal data it will only be used to connect you to ongoing support or to help Lifeline improve its services.
+You don’t need to provide any personal information in order to use 988.
+Anytime someone asks you for personal data, it will only be used to connect you to ongoing support or to help Lifeline improve its services.
 Your information will never be sold.

 The U.S. government funds 988 and the National Suicide Prevention Lifeline, making it free for anyone to use.
 Your phone company may charge you standard rates for texts and calls.

 In the first full year since 988 launched its three-digit call and text number, counselors answered nearly 5 million calls, texts, and online chats.
 That’s up by almost 2 million from the year before.
 The number of calls went up by 46%, chats by 141%, and texts by 1,135%.

 The federal government put nearly $1 billion into strengthening and expanding the Lifeline network during the transition to 988.
 Most of the money went to states and territories to improve their local response as calls and messages increased.